MarcScheib/jetbrains-aurelia-live-templates/README.md

 In the default configuration, press **Ctrl + J** which pops up a list of all available live temlates.
 Select an entry and insert it at your cursor position via enter.

-Alternatively, if you are familia with the templates abbreviations, you can type it at the position for the live template and press tab.
+Alternatively, if you are familiar with the live template abbreviations, you can type it at the position for the live template and press tab (skip the dashes of the abbreviation when typing).